From Fair Decision Making to Social Equality: Affirmative Action under Disparate Equilibria

 The above theorem states that following \AA1 is a guaranteed way to reach equality, however equality comes at a price.
-Even more generally than Theorem \ref{th:AA1equalitywith-keq}, whenever \AA1 equalizes a $k$-equilibrium CT dynamics \eqref{cond:k-eqCT}, it always leads to worse long-term utility than under \UN by leading to a population with lower qualification.
+Even more generally than Theorem \ref{th:AA1equalitywith-keq}, whenever \AA1 equalizes a $k$-equilibrium CT dynamics , it always leads to worse long-term utility than under \UN by leading to a population with lower qualification.
 On the other hand when following \AA2, equality is always beneficial.
 The caveat is that, as in the single equilibrium case, under the conditions of a $k$-equilibrium dynamics, one cannot deduce conditions for \AA2 that lead to equality.
 Assuming that these conditions do hold, however, guarantee a utility no worse than under \UN by leading to a population with higher qualification.
 The following Theorem characterizes this.

-\begin{theorem} Let $f$ be a $k$-equilibrium CT dynamics.
-If the policy is \AA1, and the equalizing condition of Proposition \ref{prop:AA1condition} holds, then the equalized population generates long-term utility no higher (and possibly lower) than the limiting population under \UN.
-If the policy is \AA2, and the equalizing condition of Proposition \ref{prop:AA2condition} holds, then the equalized population generates long-term utility no lower (and possibly higher) than the limiting population under \UN. \end{theorem} \begin{proof} Without loss of generality, let $A$ be the advantaged group.
-Let $i,j \in [k]$ with $i\leq j$, let $\pi_0(1|B) \in (\delta_{i-1},\delta_{i})$ and $\pi_0(1|A) \in (\delta_{j-1},\delta_{j})$.
+\begin{theorem} Under the conditions of Theorem \ref{th:AA1equalitywith-keq}, if the policy is \AA1, then the equalized population generates long-term utility no higher (and possibly lower) than the limiting population under \UN.
+If the policy is \AA2 and it leads to social equality, then the equalized population generates long-term utility no lower (and possibly higher) than the limiting population under \UN. \end{theorem}